couchbaselabs/ToDoLite-Android/tutorial.md

 ## 30 minutes: Hands-on, Data orchestration

-### STEP 15: The Share View
+### STEP 11: The Share View

 As we saw in the presentation, a List document is mapped to a channel to which the Tasks are also added.
-The List documents have a `members` property of type ArrayList holding the ids of the users to share the list with.
+The List document has a `members` property of type ArrayList holding the ids of the users to share the list with.

 All Profile documents are mapped to the `profiles` channel and all users have access to it.